dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 -----------

 Line blocks can be used where the structure of lines is significant.
-For example, as a way of perserving line breaks or to preserve indents.
+For example, as a way of preserving line breaks or to preserve indents.

 Having text on separate lines may be desired.
 For example: